Library: 10,000 hours of shows and movies

 HBO Max verdict

 As this HBO Max review explains, there's nary an aspect of HBO Max that feels finished.
 Its library is good, but you can drive a Batmobile through its holes in the DC movies category.
-The service isn't on Roku or Fire TV (still), and it's lacking 4K HDR streaming as well.

 That being said, HBO Max is still a welcome upgrade for existing HBO subscribers, who just got a lot of extra movies and TV shows without signing up for anything new (provided they know that).
 While Netflix gets viral hits like Tiger King and Hulu stacks up interesting new series such as Normal People and High Fidelity, HBO Max might be enough to convince folks like me to keep their HBO subscription, thanks to prestigious brands such as Studio Ghibli and the Criterion Collection.